eclipse-cyclonedds/cyclonedds/README.md

        10     28075       17       16       23       46      28075        8        6      28075        1        0

 The numbers above were measured on Mac running a 4.2 GHz Intel Core i7 on December 12th 2018.
-From these number you can see how the roundtrip is very stable and the minimal latency is now down to 17 micro-seconds (used to be 25 micro-seconds) on this HW.
+From these numbers you can see how the roundtrip is very stable and the minimal latency is now down to 17 micro-seconds (used to be 25 micro-seconds) on this HW.

 # Trademarks